oVirt/ovirt-site/source/uncategorized/overlay-networks-with-neutron-integration.html.md

 "Due to the quantum/neutron rename, SELinux policies are currently broken for Havana, so SELinux must be disabled/permissive on machines running neutron services, edit /etc/selinux/config to set SELINUX=permissive."

-On the controller: Install Neutron manually or use Packstack.
+Install Neutron manually or use Packstack.

+Install packstack:

-Install packstack: sudo yum install -y openstack-packstack
+sudo yum install -y openstack-packstack

 Make packstack generate an answer file: